 The guide is designed to fit snugly against the bony ridge of the upper jaw.
 Temporary anchor pins are used to prevent movement of the guide during the preparation of each implant site.

 At the end of the treatment appointment, we provide our patients with temporary versions of their future replacement teeth.

 The use of temporaries enables the patient and Dr. Nazarian to make final adjustments in sizing, color, and natural fit before the final, porcelain versions are made.

 The final treatment photo pictured here demonstrates the degree of perfection a patient can achieve with Dr. Nazarian.
 The overall cosmetics are essentially perfect, and the patient now has a comfortable bite that will not deteriorate over time.

 Porcelain Reconstruction Completion

-Contact us directly to learn more about our all-on-4 one-appointment dentistry procedure.
+Contact us directly to learn more about our computerized all-on-4 dental implants.
 We’re always happy to answer questions about the process or about anything you see on our website.